steadylearner/Python-Blog/posts/Rust/How to use gRPC with Rust Tonic and Postgresql database.md

 Warning: <FILE>" to save to a file.
 ```

-I hope it worked all well, at this point you can write [Tonic] gRPC client code similar to this.
+Then, you can write [Tonic] gRPC client code similar to this.

 ```rust
 pub mod user {